VNG-Realisatie/nlx/README.md

 You can now start all the components with `docker-compose up`

 You can now see what services are up and on what port you can reach them using `docker ps`

+### Troubleshooting
+If you are running into issues after pulling changes you might need to rebuild your containers using `docker-compose build`

+If you are running into other issues, please [Post an Issue on GitHub](https://github.com/VNG-Realisatie/nlx/issues/new).

 ## License
 Copyright © VNG Realisatie 2017